-- Step 3 Click a screen name to select the screen, or click Multiple select to select multiple screens. - Step 4 Add the layers to the screens.

-- Main screen: Drag an input source to the screen.
-If the device model is Q8, you can also drag the PGM from other screens to the current screen. - AUX screen: Drag an input source in the input list or a PGM in the screen list to the AUX screen.
+- Step 3 Click a screen name to select the screen, or click Multiple select to select multiple screens. - Step 4 Add the layers to the screens. - Common screen: Drag an input source to the screen.
+If the device model is Q8, you can also drag the PGM from other screens to the current screen. - The layer resource usage is displayed in the bottom right of the programming area. - AUX screen: Drag an input source in the input list or a PGM in the screen list to the AUX screen.